Attempting to load ROSCon Archive Listings.

 As of July 9th, 2021.
 Workshop and Talk Submissions are Now Closed

-As previously announced, ROSCon 2021 will be held in person in New Orleans October 21st-23rd, 2021.
+As previously announced, ROS World 2021 will be held online, October 20th and 21st, 2021.
 The core of the conference is (and always has been) content from the community, and this year, we’re looking for proposals for three different types of content.

 Workshops: As in 2019, we will offer workshops on Day 0 of the conference.
 The goal of the workshops is to provide space for participatory/interactive experiences between the presenter(s) and the attendees and the chance to go more in depth into a subject than a regular talk could allow.